Skip to main content

 Combined filters

-Combine multiple conditions with & to narrow results.
+Combine multiple property conditions inside a single bracket group with &.
 Run only high-priority smoke tests:

 Combine namespace and property filters.
 Run integration tests tagged as critical: